suhartobanerjee/neovim-config/README.md

 mamba install -c dnachun nvim
 ```

 To get started, first install Packer, which is the plugin installer.
 Install it from the bash script `packer_install.sh` in the root folder.
-A round of packer Sync (`:PackerSync<CR>` within nvim) should do the trick then.
+Then enter Neovim and run the following command `:PackerSync<CR>` (within nvim).

 It has all my remaps within the `./lua/remaps/` folder within lua folder, one file for each of the plugin and a global editor one.
 Same goes for options, contained in `./lua/opts/` folder.
 LSP settings are within `./lua/lsp/` folder.